 For the purposes of this article, an indie publisher does not equate to self-publishing.
-An indie publisher is still a publisher – perhaps a small press, or a boutique publishing house, or independent imprint.
+An independent publisher is still a publisher – perhaps a small press, or a boutique publishing house, or independent imprint.
 Indie publisher is a term than can encompass any publishing house that is not associated with the imprints under the Big Five conglomerates.
 A small press is defined in the U.S. as a publisher with annual sales of less than $50 million, or a publisher putting out fewer than ten books every year.

 Indie publishers v. traditional publishers

 Many authors dream only of that prestigious Big Five deal, while others prefer the literary clout that comes from publishing with a small and oftentimes well-respected press.
-University presses all count as indie publishers.
+University presses all count as independent publishers.
 There is often literary prestige associated with an indie, while many genre publishers are indies, too.
 There are advantages and disadvantages to both routes.
 Really, it depends what you want for you and your book.
 For some, indie publishers can offer a route into traditional publishing, while other more established authors revert the other way!
 There is no correct path to publication; everyone’s journey is different.

 Indie publishers are risk-takers

 Indies are more likely to take a risk on different material.
 They are not as beholden to sales figures or following the demands of the market as the Big Five.
-Put simply, indie publishers tend to follow art and creativity over money and commercialism.
+Put simply, independent publishers tend to follow art and creativity over money and commercialism.
 Of course, they still have a bottom line to meet, but it’s rarely at the cost of the art.

 The timelines tend to be a lot faster.
 You do not necessarily need a literary agent to go with an indie.
 Most reputable indie publishers will have websites where you can submit your manuscript directly to their slush pile, which means you don’t have to spend months and months in the query trenches.
-In some cases, indie publishers will let you publish your book very soon after completing it, unlike traditional publishing, which can take up to two years AFTER you get a book deal to see your book on the shelves, prolonging the whole process.
+In some cases, independent publishers will let you publish your book very soon after completing it, unlike traditional publishing, which can take up to two years AFTER you get a book deal to see your book on the shelves, prolonging the whole process.
 This faster pace is exciting, but it could also mean the quality suffers, as you may not get as rigorous edits, checks, or marketing.